 Top tips for aspiring innovators

-The Business Support Helpline, are privileged enough to speak with a wide range of individuals and businesses ready to take the next step in their journey.
-They speak to these individuals daily, which include aspiring innovators from across England, passionate about describing their ideas, and hungry to reach their end goal.
+Here at the Business Support Helpline, we are privileged enough to speak with a wide range of individuals and businesses ready to take the next step in their journey.
+We speak to these individuals daily, which include aspiring innovators from across England, passionate about describing their ideas, and hungry to reach their end goal.

 Apart from the obvious questions regarding finance for their innovation, including finance for research, production and product development, there are a couple of key areas that are regular challenges for aspiring innovators: